Wesli-S/FavoritesForm--WebForm-JavaScriptObjects-/README.md

 # What's your favorite _______?
-In this assignment, I made a small webpage that prompts the user for their some of their favorite things.
+For this assignment, I made a small webpage that prompts the user for their some of their favorite things.
-I'm not sure if I needed a README for this assignment, but I'll use it to put the requirements in:
+I'll just be using this README to put the assignment requirements in:

 - Create a form with a minimum of 4 pieces of criteria to validate (ex.
 Name/Price/Description/Expiration Date)
 - If there is any invalid data error messages should be shown